Linguistics and the Book of Mormon: Greek names

+In 1843, Smith stated publicly "there was no Greek or Latin upon the plates from which I... translated the Book of Mormon."
 Richard Packham has pointed out that the Book of Mormon contains some Greek and Latin names, some of which are hellenizations of Hebrew names (e.g., "Antipas", "Archeantus", "Esrom", "Ezias", "Judea", and "Zenos") and some of which are Greek or Latin.